 - 1 cup butter , nearly at room temperature (I prefer to use 2/3 cup (10 1/2 Tbsp) unsalted and 1/3 cup salted)

 - 3 cups powdered sugar

 - 1 1/2 - 2 Tbsp heavy cream

 - 1 tsp vanilla extract

-Preheat oven to 350 degrees.
-Sift all-purpose flour and cake flour into a mixing bowl.
+For the cupcakes: Preheat oven to 350 degrees F. Sift all-purpose flour and cake flour into a mixing bowl.
 Add baking powder and salt and whisk dry mixture, 20 seconds, set aside.

-*If you don't want a lot of frosting like that pictured, you could be okay with half the recipe.
+- *If you don't want a lot of frosting like what's pictured, you could be okay with half the recipe.
 It's so good though, I think you'll want the full recipe.